UnREAL Recap: Essential Honesty

 I’m already looking forward to the new direction UnREAL is taking with season three.
 Delving into gender politics is a good look for this show, and the women on UnREAL are some of the more interesting, complicated ones on TV.
 We’ve got Quinn and Rachel, and now our new Everlasting suitor Serena, whose motivations for being on this silly show become more and more clear with every episode.
 At first, I was wondering why she’d do it, if she perhaps had a dark secret.
 (Well, doesn’t everyone on this show?)
 Much like how Adam from season one had to work on his crappy reputation, I thought it would come out that Serena had been involved in some shady dealings.
 But it seems more and more like she’s just there … to find love?
 Couldn’t be.

-We open with our resident cypher, but Rachel’s bad behavior (hooking up with contestants and crew, etc.) is now against the rules of her new “essentially honest” mantra.
+We open with our resident cipher, but Rachel’s bad behavior (hooking up with contestants and crew, etc.) is now against the rules of her new “essentially honest” mantra.
 But that’s not to say she can’t flirt: August, the hottie with the man bun, emerges from the pool to ask if he can get some news from the outside.
 (Something about his NGO work in Africa, blah blah blah.)
 Is that really what he’s saying, though?
 No, the glint in his eye and gleam of his pecs says otherwise.
 “How come I keep getting the feeling that you are a lot more interesting than your job?” he asks her.

 Can Rachel continue to resist temptation?
-Is she truly being “essentially honest” if she’s denying her feelings for Austin?
+Is she truly being “essentially honest” if she’s denying her feelings for August?
 Later in the episode, Dr. Simon will say to Rachel, “It just seems like nothing is ever your fault.
 Like you blame everyone else for your anger.
 Have you ever tried turning that essential honesty on yourself?”
 But no one seems to be really sure what “essential honesty” means, not even Rachel herself.

 On the other hand, Serena is more predictable.
 She’s visited the control room while everyone was still asleep, gotten a good look at the suitors via hidden cameras and collected information on them so that she can better choose who stays and who goes.
 “It’s how I buy companies, so doing this any other way would be irresponsible,” she tells Rachel and Quinn, who are visibly shaken by her … due diligence?
 This is clearly against the rules, but everything rides on her participation here.
 Isn’t this what you guys wanted?
 A strong, capable and put-together woman?
 (Well, we can just forget last night’s festivities — Norman’s long gone.)

 So, why is Serena here?
 I asked the question above, one that bothers me to no end.
 Why would someone as successful as Serena have trouble finding a man, and why would she choose to solve that problem by coming on reality show?
 (At least hire a matchmaker first!)
-As Kathryn put it last week, “I’m not sure how plausible it is that a female Elon Musk would come to the conclusion that the not-Bachelor is the best way to “maximize [her] dating flow,” but then again, many people died last season.”
+As Kathryn put it last week, “I’m not sure how plausible it is that a female Elon Musk would come to the conclusion that the not-Bachelor is the best way to ‘maximize [her] dating flow,’ but then again, many people died last season.”
 Fair!
 But to I want to push beyond last season’s craziness and give this brand-new season the brand-new respect it (so far!) deserves.

 After we watch Serena push away each suitor by beating them in a group poker date, we finally get to the heart of her decision to appear on this show.
 “It’s great that you go to the office and kick ass … but the woman you are at work is not the girl a man wants to date,” Chet says, confronting her with Madison by his side egging him on.
 “All you have to do to keep a guy forever is bake him cookies and give him blowjobs,” he continues — but, like, metaphorically?
 Quinn and Rachel flip out.
 How dare he devalue Serena like that to her face?
 But she’s listening to Chet intently, looking far from the powerful business woman we just saw in the last scene.
 “You have to make space for the guy and you have to make him feel important.”